w3f/polkadot-wiki/docs/general/staking-dashboard.md

 - **Panel A: The Stats Panel** shows the total number of active validators, all validators currently registered (active and inactive), and average commission across all validators.
-- **Panel B: The Validators Panel** shows all validators and you can order them by low/high commission or apply the following filters:
+- **Panel B: The Validators Panel** shows all validators.
+You can order them by low/high commission or apply the following filters:
   - Include only active validators
   - Exclude validators that are oversubscribed, have 100% commission, blocked nominations, have missing identity.